 We have one night in Amsterdam on the way out and on the way home we just have a quick connection in Amsterdam.
 We separately booked Finnair flights from Helsinki to Lapland (Kittilä).
 Even the most basic (cheapest) class allows us to change our flights up to 72 hours before departure (although are non-refundable).

-If you are finding that the internal flights to Rovaniemi are quite expensive, you can try looking at the overnight train from Helsinki to Rovaniemi (the Santa Claus Express night train).
+If you are finding that the internal flights to Rovaniemi are quite expensive, you can try looking at the overnight train from Helsinki to Rovaniemi (the Santa Claus Express night train or on VR Matkalla).

 3. Lapland accommodation